hamzzkkaya/hamzzkkaya/README.md

-Hi, My name is Ömer Hamza! 👋
+Hi, My name is Hamza! 👋
 I'm from Turkey/Sakarya. 🌆
 I'm a software student. 🤓
-You can contact me via hamza@zaytron.net.
+You can contact me via `hamzzkkaya` discord account. 🫠